 Under Clare’s reforming leadership, the past few years have seen our chalet portfolio grow rapidly across Tignes les Brévières, Val d’Isère and Le Fornet.

 As part of an investment in the future security of the business, the team set about buying several chalets in its existing portfolio, as well as acquiring new leases.
-We now proudly own five (and counting!) of our 13 chalets – Boubou, Belvedere, Val Monte, Coeur des Brévières and Hattiers/Hattiers Apartments – as well as high-quality staff lodgings.
+We now proudly own four of our 12 chalets – Boubou, Belvedere, Val Monte, Coeur des Brévières.
 Utilising this added control, we have invested heavily in our properties and continue to complete high-quality renovations to provide our valued guests with well-appointed, luxury accommodation.

 Clare continues to keep everything under control and provide new ideas that keep us constantly growing.
 Meanwhile, the addition of a year-round senior management team has resulted in some fantastic developments that have elevated the quality of our offering such as online booking, an improved dining experience and modernised staff training practices.